cunni319/plasma_GCA_2023/README.md

 This script uses the quantile normalized data to do PCA analysis.
 The PC1 values for all three study groups are saved for linear modeling.
 Linear regression models were constructed between clinical and demographic variables for all three study groups.
-This includes: Study group, age, prednisone use, BMI, aspirin use, sex, PGA, Smoking status, and CRP.
+This includes the Study group, age, prednisone use, BMI, aspirin use, sex, PGA, Smoking status, and CRP.
 Each clinical and demographic variable had an individual linear regression model constructed.
 The *P*-value and the R<sup>2</sup> for the variable of interest are saved to make a lollipop plot with the length of the line representing the linear